 But I’m grateful to be a full-time artist.
 It may be difficult, but it is very fulfilling.

 Art is a lifelong pursuit and often a very lonely journey.
+Art is no less than a search for meaning.
 Artists spend long hours alone in the studio, mastering their craft over many, many years.
 And there’s never any guarantee that they’ll be a financial success.